rise-lang/2021-CGO-artifact/README.md

 (we used Odroid XU4 and Odroid N2 boards for the paper).
 Other OpenCL-enabled processors can be used, but expect different performance behavior.

-**TODO: provide access to our own Odroid XU4 and Odroid N2 boards for convenience? give ssh key instructions**
+If you are an artifact evaluator, we are working on providing you access to our own Odroid XU4 and Odroid N2 boards for convenience and will get back to you with access instructions.

 ## Reproducing the paper results